-ADD STATIC DHCP (OPTIONAL)
+ADD DHCP RESERVATION (OPTIONAL)

-Select Enable to let you reserve the IP Address for the designate PC with the configured MAC Address.
+Select the DHCP Reservation Enable can let you reserve the IP Address for the designate PC with the configured MAC Address.

 The Computer Name can help you recognize the PC with the MAC Address, such as "Father's Laptop".